5 Things To Keep in Mind When Crafting a Catering Menu

 Another critical component to menu building is when the event takes place.
 Sure, breakfast for dinner is always a good option, but maybe not for a catering event.
 Speak with the client and get to know who they are.
 This is their event, not yours.

 Get a feel for the client and come prepared to the first meeting with questions and ideas.
-Maybe they only want desserts at their event and will need wholesale plastic dessert containers for a large number of party-goers.
+Maybe they only want desserts at their event and will need wholesale plastic appetizer cups with lids for a large number of party-goers.
 It also depends on the type of event.
 Weddings are very different from galas or banquets.

 Stick With a Variety